 - The impact of a parent’s engagement in school life.

-- How do changes in curriculum affect the process of learning?
+- How do curriculum changes affect the process of learning?

 - Homeschooling: is it better than the traditional education system?

-- Does remote education works?
+- Does remote education work?
 How to Improve it?

 - Secular Education: Obsolete?